-Certain government-backed loans have a rebuilding period after bankruptcy in order to qualify.
-For instance, Federal Housing Administration (FHA) credit guidelines require the debtor to show two years of responsible credit management after the bankruptcy discharge before it will issue a federal guarantee on a home loan.
+Certain government loan programs require a waiting period after bankruptcy in order to qualify.
+For instance, Federal Housing Administration (FHA) guidelines require the debtor to show two years of responsible debt payments after the bankruptcy discharge before it will issue a federal guarantee on a home loan.
 Your banker can help explain any restrictions or limitations on federally guaranteed loan qualification.

 By pre-qualifying for a loan, you will know exactly how much you can borrow and your expected interest rate.
 Your lender will explain closing costs and fees.
 At this point it pays to shop around for the best deal.
 In some cases fees and closing costs can run into the thousands.

-Your real estate agent can help you through the process of making a reasonable offer.
+Your real estate agent can help you understand what would be a reasonable offer.
 Homes are generally priced to sell, so the negotiation often comes down to just a few thousand dollars.
 However, there may be other issues like repairs or improvements that the seller is able to provide at a discount.
 This is especially true when negotiating with the builder as seller.

 Never buy a home without having it inspected.
 Not only are you looking for serious flaws in the home, but you can learn a lot about home maintenance and what to expect in terms of repairing or replacing systems and appliances as an owner.

 Get a draft copy of the closing paperwork

 The actual closing process is always a hurried process and the legal documents are intimidating.
 Ask for a copy of all of the paperwork so you can be sure you understand the terms before you sign.
 You may also want to discuss any uncertainties with an attorney for clarification.

 Also, be sure to carefully review the terms of your mortgage documents.
 Understand how much you owe and when each payment is due.
 Then, keep up with your payments so you don’t fall into the same debt trap you were in before filing bankruptcy.